-VCE VET Sport & Recreation (Cert III)
+VCE VET Sport, Aquatics & Recreation (Certificate III)

-The VCE VET Sport and Recreation program is drawn from the SIS Sport, Fitness and Recreation Training Package and provides students with the opportunity to acquire and develop the skills, knowledge, and confidence to work in the areas of sport and outdoor recreation.
+The VCE VET Sport, Aquatics and Recreation program provides students with the opportunity to acquire and develop the skills, knowledge, and confidence to work in the areas of sport and outdoor recreation.
 This capacity is fostered in the leadership, organisational and specialist activity skills developed through the units of competency undertaken in the selected program.
 These leadership programs include supporting the planning and delivery of several significant events for local primary schools and the local primary school SSV Regional and District events.